-(UC access only) contains over 1.4 million images --not just art, but architecture, design, botany, history, anthropology, ect.
+(UC access only) contains over ONE million images --not just art, but architecture, design, botany, history, anthropology, ect.

 Collection includes current photographs of the built environment, historic photographs, architecture plans, drawings, and blueprints with a focus on images related to Cincinnati.
 Some highlights include Aronoff Center for Design and Art, Cincinnati Modernist architecture, and Cincinnati Preservation Association’s slides (photographed over a 40 year span).
 Besides Cincinnati there are many images of urban planning projects from China, Africa, Europe, and the United States.
 For information on contributing images to the collection, please consult with Elizabeth Meyer